On the Infinite Width and Depth Limits of Predictive Coding Networks

 However, this fast PC saddle regime is unstable in two distinct ways.
-First, the more one would like to increase $N$, the more $L$ would have to grow to preserve the PC speed-ups, as shown in Figure \ref{fig:sp-pc-fast-saddle-regime}.
+First, the more one would like to increase $N$, the more $L$ would have to grow to preserve the PC speed-ups, as shown in Figure~\ref{fig:sp-pc-fast-saddle-regime}.
 However, because this regime relies on the SP, the model is unstable at large width, in the sense of violating Desideratum 2 (\S\ref{sec:bp-width-params}).
-Moreover, this regime also grows unstable with the depth, in that the variance of the MLP preactivations is prone to vanish/explode except under highly restrictive conditions \cite{poole2016exponential, schoenholz2016deep} (see also Figures \ref{fig:mean-field-linear-mlp-width-vs-depth-cifar} \& \ref{fig:mean-field-linear-mlp-32-fashion}).
+Moreover, this regime also grows unstable with the depth, in that the variance of the MLP preactivations is prone to vanish/explode except under highly restrictive conditions \cite{poole2016exponential, schoenholz2016deep} (see also Figures~\ref{fig:mean-field-linear-mlp-width-vs-depth-cifar} \& \ref{fig:mean-field-linear-mlp-32-fashion}).

 As we will see next, residual models can make the forward pass much more stable with the depth.
-However, as noted by \citet{innocenti2024only}, residual networks do not have the same saddle regime (for BP or PC), as they effectively shift the position of the origin saddle \cite{hardt2016identity}.
+However, as noted by \citet{innocenti2024only}, residual networks do not exhibit the same saddle regime as MLPs, since they effectively shift the position of the origin saddle \cite{hardt2016identity}.
 We therefore reach the following conclusion.

-\section{Depth-aware parameterisations for PC}
+\section{Depth-aware Parameterisations for PC}

 Following previous work for BP \cite{yang2023tensor, bordelon2023depthwise}, we now extend our width PC parameterisations for MLPs (\S\ref{sec:pc-width-params}) to depth for residual networks, which have a preactivation variance that can be more easily controlled with the depth (see \S\ref{des4-deriv}).
-Residual networks also have the useful property that their infinite width and depth limits commute \cite{hayou2023width}.
 For simplicity, let us fix a specific width-stable feature-learning parameterisation with $a_\ell=1/2$ for $\ell>1$ (see Table \ref{tab:params-summary}).
-To extend our previous MLP parameterisation (\S\ref{sec:general-param}), we simply redefine the layer activations for $\ell \in \{2, \dots, L-1 \}$ (Eq. \ref{eq:mlp-layer-activations}) as
+To extend our previous MLP parameterisation (\S\ref{sec:general-param}), we simply redefine the layer activations for $\ell \in \{2, \dots, L-1 \}$ (Eq.~\ref{eq:mlp-layer-activations}) as

 where we introduced a (one-block) skip connection and a depth-dependent scaling exponent $\alpha$.
 In such a parameterisation, it is typical to require the following two depth-specific desiderata \cite{yang2023tensor, bordelon2023depthwise}.